hackclub/some-assembly-required/guide/cpu/instruction-cycle.md

 Now that we've fetched the data, what does that data actually look like?

-Well, it turns out **everything is just numbers**.
-Here's the thing about computers - they can actually only understand numbers, so all of the data we store has to be represented in a way that the computer can read!
+Well, as we've learned, the computer can only read numbers.
+So all of the data we store has to be represented in a way that the computer can read, which is as numbers.

 What those numbers represent include five broad categories: